sciencegenome/sciencegenome/README.md

 - I dont entertain a single word of listening someone personal preferences/likes/dislikes and neither I accept a personal relation from previous co-authors and nor i am interested in hearing from anyone with whom or whomnot i should work or go around.

 **Work Areas/Employment: Bioinformatics | Deep Learning | System Administration**
-- 2024-: Universitat Potsdam,Germany, self-learnt Julia,GO, benchmarked PacBioHifi and coded Python, Ruby, Julia, GO.
+- 2024-: Universitat Potsdam,Germany, self-learnt Julia,GO, RUST benchmarked PacBioHifi and coded Python, Ruby, Julia, GO.
 - 2021-2023: Machine and Deep learning, Devops and self-learnt Python, Web and Application development.
 - 2020-2021: Finnish Museum of Natural History, Finland.
 I completed genome assembly, annotations, markers genes, ITS, and phylogenomics of over 500 fungal species using NextSeq.
 - 2017-2021: Finnish Museum of Natural History, Finland, where I conducted pacbio sequencing, assembly, annotations, organelle genomes and evolutionary/phylogenomic/comparative genomics approaches of lower plants *Coleochaete orbicularis*, *Blasia pusilla*, *Chaetospiridium orbicularis*, *Polytrichum commune*, *Mallomonas*, and *Cryptomonas*.
 Additionally, I worked for collaboration with Edinburgh UK, to analyse the PAFTOL species and the chloroplast genomes of the *Ambrosia* clade from Norway.